Persevering

 • If you can, have a coach help define the best method to train with.

-3. Stop as soon as you start tuning out, getting distracted, or bored.
+3. Stop as soon as you tune out, get distracted, or become bored.

-• The purpose is to stay so focused on the task that you recognize tons of little patterns that will empower you to fix your mistakes.
+• The purpose is to stay so focused on the task that you recognize tons of little patterns that will empower you to correct your mistakes.

 • The challenge comes from the fact that we have a hard time developing even better once our habits have made tasks relatively mindless.